Manage Servers, Projects, Tracks and Engines in Director Print

 Source files

-Source to be loaded into the Staging database must be placed in sub folders under this folder - one subfolder pr Metadata alias in the Source Map
+Source to be loaded into the Staging database must be placed in subfolders under this folder - one subfolder pr Metadata alias in the Source Map

 Result

-The Director will place the unloaded results from the migration in subfolders under this folder, one subfolder pr unload job
+Operations will place the unloaded results from the migration in subfolders under this folder, one subfolder pr unload job

 Temp